-This technology will create common networks between key stakeholders without compromising the integrity of the data.
-This is extremely relevant in India – given the fragmented nature of the logistics sector and lack of common platforms to exchange information.
+This technology will create standard networks between critical stakeholders without compromising the integrity of the data.
+It is highly relevant in India – given the fragmented nature of the logistics sector and the lack of shared platforms to exchange information.

 - Eliminates the need for duplicity of documentation process between stakeholders

 - Reduces the risk of errors creeping into the system due to manual data entry at several points across the value chain

 - Sharing real-time information about freight movement, e-indenting, and e-invoices becomes accessible and remains protected.

 A real-life inspiration!